Josou o Yamerarenaku Naru Otokonoko no Hanashi: Production and release

 Josou o Yamerarenaku Naru Otokonoko no Hanashi is written and illustrated by Kobashiko.
-As they enjoy gender-swap stories, they had originally planned to write a story about a transgender character, but decided to instead write about a male character dressing like a woman after deciding that Kazu does not have to be a woman to be cute.
 They wrote the story themed around the happiness stemming from dressing how one wants, describing it as something they believe is good for the soul, not only for cross-dressers.

 The series premiered on October 3, 2020, and is released by Kobashiko through their Twitter account.
 Publisher Kadokawa Shoten has released the series in print in collected tankōbon volumes under its MFC imprint since May 21, 2021, the first of which includes twenty additional pages of illustrations.

 Volumes

 Reception

 Josou o Yamerarenaku Naru Otokonoko no Hanashi is popular with readers, who liked its protagonist, calling Kazu appealing and so cute that one could forget he is not a girl; the series was ranked by Manga Navi as the tenth most popular manga about male-to-female cross-dressing as of December 2021.
 Excite News liked the series, describing it as full of cute moments, and enjoyed following the relationship between Kazu and Masaru as it develops.